DanZls/FlowApp/README.md

 [1] S. Dovgiy, I. Lifanov, D. Cherniy.
 Method of singular integral equations and computational technologies. - Kyiv, Ukraine: Publishing House "Euston", 2016, 380 p.

 [2] S. Dovgiy, P. Vasin, D. Zloschastiev, D. Cherniy.
-Method of singular integral equations for problems of fluid dynamics in a region with a free boundary.// XXI International Scientific and Practical Conference "Information-communication technologies and sustainable development", ITGIP of the National Academy of Sciences, Kyiv, Ukraine, November 14-16, 2022, p.
+Method of singular integral equations for problems of fluid dynamics in a region with a free boundary.// XXI International Scientific and Practical Conference "Information-communication technologies and sustainable development", National Academy of Sciences of Ukraine, Kyiv, Ukraine, November 14-16, 2022, p.
 37.

 [3] P. Vasin, D. Zloschastiev, D. Cherniy.
-Algorithm for fulfilling the impenetrability condition for the method of discrete features.// VIII International Scientific and Practical Conference "Computer Hydromechanics", National Academy of Sciences of the National Academy of Sciences, Kyiv, Ukraine, September 27-28, 2022, p.
+Algorithm for fulfilling the impenetrability condition for the method of discrete features.// VIII International Scientific and Practical Conference "Computer Hydromechanics", National Academy of Sciences of Ukraine, Kyiv, Ukraine, September 27-28, 2022, p.
 11.

 [4] P. Vasin, D. Zloschastiev, D. Cherniy.
-Algorithm of computing technologies for problems with a free boundary of separation of environments.// VIII International Scientific and Practical Conference "Computer Hydromechanics", IGM NASU, Kyiv, Ukraine, September 27-28, 2022, p.
+Algorithm of computing technologies for problems with a free boundary of separation of environments.// VIII International Scientific and Practical Conference "Computer Hydromechanics", National Academy of Sciences of Ukraine, Kyiv, Ukraine, September 27-28, 2022, p.
 12.

 [5] P. Vasin, D. Zloschastiev, D. Cherniy.
 Computational technology for problems with free boundaries.// VI International Scientific Conference "Modern problems of mechanics" (To the 70th anniversary of the birth of Vyacheslav Volodymyrovych Meleshko), Kyiv, Ukraine, August 30–31, 2021, p.
 45.